magdesign/PocketVJ-RTC-Documentation/source/06_video.rst

 - **Receiver/Slave** => This will listen to the masters timecode
 - **Receiver/Slave** => This will listen to the masters timecode and when played once, to be used together with **BUTTONS** play once
-- **Stop SLaves** => Sends a Stop all commend to players in the network with Ip 192.168.2.100 - 110 and 10.0.0.100 - 110
+- **Stop Slaves** => Sends a Stop all commend to players in the network with Ip 192.168.2.100 - 110 and 10.0.0.100 - 110
-- **Set long Videos** => If you are syncing very large videos this might be selected since it takes time until everything is loaded
+- **Set long Videos** => If you are syncing very large videos this might be selected since it takes time until everything is loaded (takes 10 seconds to sync).
-- **Set short Videos** => If you are syncing very short videos to go into sync as fast as possible
+- **Set short Videos** => If you are syncing very short videos to go into sync as fast as possible (min. video length should be 60 seconds!)

 .. note::
     - Syncing several players might take up to 10 Seconds, make a video with a still image for the first 10 Seconds
+    - min.
+Video length should be 60 seconds, it makes sense to produce videos which are 3-5 min. to have a nice sync experience
     - If you use a router, make sure to be in the same subnet